Create your own ecommerce website and start selling successfully with ShopWired today

 Shopify Theme Costs

-Shopify provides 13 free themes available through its theme store.
-4 of these 13 are known as Online Store 2.0 themes and come with Shopify's latest features.
+Shopify provides 17 free themes available through its theme store.
+All of these are known as Online Store 2.0 themes and come with Shopify's latest features and functionality.

-Our advice: Don't splurge on a theme if you're looking to save money and try and find a free theme that can suit your requirements, and will be supported by Shopify support.
+ShopWired's advice: Don't splurge on a theme if you're looking to save money and try and find a free theme that can suit your requirements, and will be supported by Shopify support.
+Particularly if you're a new business, the additional cost of a theme can be a cost you can live without.

 Shopify Experts